dustinpawlowicz/vze-dortmund/src/app/services/user/README.md

 ```

 #### Methods
-POST-Request to the 'rest-api-vze-dortmund' RESTful API:
+POST-Request to the 'http-api-vze-dortmund' HTTP API:
 ```typescript
 ApiService.post(endpoint: string, body: any, options?: any): Observable<any>
 ```

-GET-Request to the 'rest-api-vze-dortmund' RESTful API:
+GET-Request to the 'http-api-vze-dortmund' HTTP API:
 ```typescript
 ApiService.get(endpoint: string, options?: any): Observable<any>
 ```